hieppham8083/Kickstarter-analysis/README.md

 ### Purpose
 Organize, sort, analyze crowdfunding data to determine outcomes based on goals and     outcomes based on launch date.
 ## Analysis and Challenges

-### Analysis of Outcomes Based on Launch Date

-### Analysis of Outcomes Based on Goals

-### Challenges and Difficulties Encountered

-## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?